Macrometacorp/docs/docs/photoniq/prerendering/prerendering-settings.md

 ### Pass-through Headers

-You can specify header values from a bot's request to be sent directly to the Prerender service.
+You can specify headers from a bot's request to be sent directly to the Prerender service.
 Click **Edit** to update the list.

 ![Pass-through Headers](/img/prerendering/pass-through-headers.png)